chaw/r7rs-libs/README.md

 # Scheme Libraries

-Some libraries written for or converted to run in R7RS Scheme.
+Some libraries written for, or converted to run in, R7RS Scheme.
-The converted libraries are from slib and srfis.
+The converted libraries are from SLIB and SRFIs.

 ## Robin